galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 This nomination is made at the time the Galasa service is first installed into the Kubernetes namespace, or when it is subsequently updated using the Galasa Helm chart.

-To nominate as user as an `owner` you need to set the property in the Helm values file when the Galasa service is installed or updated.
+To nominate a user as an `owner` you need to set the property in the Helm values file when the Galasa service is installed or updated.

 For example, in the `.values` file used by helm:
 ```